Food insecurity and hunger in the United States: 21st century

 In comparison to other advanced economies, the U.S. had high levels of hunger even during the first few years of the 21st century, due in part to greater inequality and relatively less spending on welfare.
 As was generally the case across the world, hunger in the U.S. was made worse by the 2007–2008 world food price crisis and by the Great Recession.
 By 2012, about 50 million Americans were food insecure, approximately 1 in 6 of the population, with the proportion of children facing food insecurity even higher at about 1 in 4.

 Hunger has increasingly begun to sometimes affect even middle class Americans.
 According to a 2012 study by UCLA Center for Health Policy Research, even married couples who both work but have low incomes will sometimes now require emergency food assistance.

 In the 1980s and 90s, advocates of small government had been largely successful in un-politicizing hunger, making it hard to launch effective efforts to address the root causes, such as changing government policy to reduce poverty among low earners.
 In contrast to the 1960s and 70s, the 21st century has seen little significant political lobbying for an end to hunger within America, though by 2012 there had been an increase in efforts by various activists and journalists to raise awareness of the problem.
 American society has however responded to increased hunger by substantially increasing its provision of emergency food aid and related relief, from both the private and public sector, and from the two working together in partnership.

 According to a USDA report, 14.3% of American households were food insecure during at least some of 2013, falling to 14% in 2014.
 The report stated the fall was not statistically significant.
 The percentage of households experiencing very low food security remained at 5.6% for both 2013 and 2014.

-In a July 2016 discussion on the importance of private sector engagement with the Sustainable Development Goals, Malcolm Preston the global sustainability leader at PricewaterhouseCoopers, suggested that unlike the older Millennium Development Goals, the SDGs are applicable to the advanced economies due to issues such as hunger in the United States.
+In a July 2016 discussion on the importance of private sector engagement with the Sustainable Development Goals, Malcolm Preston, the global sustainability leader at Price Waterhouse Coopers, suggested that unlike the older Millennium Development Goals, the SDGs are applicable to the advanced economies due to issues such as hunger in the United States.
 Preston stated that one in seven Americans struggle with hunger, with food banks in the US now more active than ever.

 In the wake of the COVID-19 pandemic, unemployment and food insecurity in the U.S. soared.
 In 2020, over 60 million people turned to food banks and community programs for help putting food on the table.